-Warning: If you edit the ccurpwmin\devs file to associate a device to a card, you will need to re-issue the 'make load' or '/sbin/service ccurpwmin load command to generate the necessary device to card association.
+Warning: If you edit the ccurpwmin\devs file to associate a device to a card, you will need to re-issue the 'make load' command to generate the necessary device to card association.
 This device to card association will be retained until the user changes or deletes the association.
 If any invalid association is detected, the loading of the driver will fail.